 sunsets when you're 'blinded' by the sun

-must not be worn while driving at night.
-They
+lenses must not be worn while driving at night.

-come in 2 standard colours - grey and brown -
+They come in 2 standard colours - grey and

-which we have as colour options.
-If you wish to
+brown - which we have as colour options.
+If you

-order other colours - green, blue or pink - please
+wish to order other colours - green, blue or pink

-us which colour you'd like and just select either
+box to tell us which colour you'd like and just

-grey or brown on the lens option. • Our standard 1.5 Tinted Sun Lenses are ‘fixed
+select either grey or brown on the lens option. • Our standard 1.5 Tinted Sun Lenses and our

 (sphere (SPH) reading around Plano (0) to 1)